 Deadlines can typically be extended should the applicant require more time and an application can typically be restored should the applicant unintentionally miss a deadline.

-There are a number of options available to us in order to expedite prosecution and it is possible to obtain a patent in as little as 7 to 8 months.
+There are a number of options available to us in order to expedite prosecution and it is possible to obtain a patent in well under a year.

 You should, though, consider whether expedited prosecution is the best path for you to take.
 Expediting prosecution will bring forward the date by which costs are incurred and, although provisional protection for your invention will start from the date the application is published, early publication will put your competitors on notice as to your activity.
 You may wish to plan the commercialisation and marketing of your invention whilst your patent is pending and has not been published.

-Furthermore, if you make improvements to your invention then it may be easier to patent these if a further patent application is filed before your original patent application publishes.
+Furthermore, if you make improvements to your invention you should discuss with your attorney as it may be easier to patent these improvements if a further patent application is filed before your original patent application publishes.

 We can minimise costs in a number of ways, for example:

 Please let us know exactly what has been disclosed, where and to whom.
-Disclosures must have been ‘made available to the public’.
-Confidential disclosures are not prejudicial to novelty and disclosure at an officially recognised international exhibition benefits from a 6 month grace period by which the application must be filed.
+Disclosures must have been ‘made available to the public’ so confidential disclosures are not prejudicial to novelty.

 Please note that for matter to be deemed ‘made available to the public’ it does not require that the public became aware of the matter as a result, for example a book on a library shelf is disclosure whether the book was read or not.
-However, the disclosure must be enabling, i.e. was enough information revealed to enable a person in the relevant field to replicate the invention.
-Public use is not necessarily an enabling disclosure.
+However, the disclosure must be enabling, i.e. enough information must have been revealed to enable a person in the relevant field to replicate the invention.
+Public use of an invention is not necessarily an enabling disclosure.